Second Sunday after the Epiphany | John 2:1-11

 A Story About Ordinary Things

-Ask any good defense attorney whether party people make good witnesses, or whether a jury will believe a mother testifying for her son.
+Of course, nothing is ordinary.
+And ask any good defense attorney whether party people make good witnesses, or whether a jury will believe a mother testifying for her son.

 I did not know the family, but we had been invited.
 We were gathered in the courtyard, a group within the group, although Peter was going around talking and laughing, his great shaggy head easy to spot.
 I was sitting near Jesus in the shade of a fig bush just tall enough to offer a screen from the sun, and I saw Mary making her way toward him before he saw her, although I was never sure what Jesus knew about his surroundings.
 He picked people from the crowd when I had not seen them, ignored others who were standing in front of him.